szabgab/perlmaven.com/sites/en/pages/create-the-sco-look-and-feel.md

 As we don't have access to the templates creating search.cpan.org, we are going to create those ourself.

 First step is to look at the source of the main page of search.cpan.org.
-We can do that either by visiting the page and clicking on <b>view source</b> in the browser, or by fetching the HTML using `wget`, or `curl`:
+We can do that either by visiting the page and clicking on **view source** in the browser, or by fetching the HTML using `wget`, or `curl`:

 ```